 Cows taking a dip at sunset at the foot of Sangeang's volcano in Sumbawa.

 The prize for the most spectacular eruption in recent history goes to the Toba event, which occurred at what is now Lake Toba in Sumatra between 67,000 and 75,000 years ago.
 The eruption had an estimated VEI of 8 - described as mega-colossal - and is possibly the largest explosive volcanic event within the last 25 million years.
-The explosion caused such changes to the global climate that scientists believe a planet-wide die-off of many species occurred after the event.
-And it has been suggested that the entire human population was reduced to just a few tens of thousands of individuals by the Toba event, a genetic 'bottleneck' that has influenced our genetic make-up every since.
+The explosion caused such changes to the global climate that scientists believe a planet-wide die-off of many species occurred as a result.
+And it has been suggested that the entire human population was reduced to just a few tens of thousands of individuals by the Toba event, a genetic 'bottleneck' that has influenced our genetic make-up ever since.

 indonesia-guide